lucassouzamatos/githubstars/README.md

 ## Funcionality demonstrations
 ### Home
 The home page has a form with user input for their username in Github.
 After the submit form, the page should syncronize user and redirect to list of repositories starred.
+An example must be viewed [here](assets/sync.gif).

 ### List
 The list page has a table with a limited result from starred repositories from github.
 On the page it's possible search repositories for your tags and with "edit" action is possible links tags in repositories.
+An example must be viewed [here](assets/search.gif).

 ### Link tags by modal
 With the modal of tags is possible to define the tags for the link, it must be inserted separated by a comma, and the platform should realize the all work for separate it.
+An example must be viewed [here](assets/add-tag.gif).

 ### Header
 By header, it's possible back to home, and then the user is unsynchronized and after this, is possible to synchronize again with any user.
+An example must be viewed [here](assets/unsync.gif).